What is a prefab fireplace?

 When a prefab fireplace needs to be replaced, the existing chimney chase (the chimney structure) can still be used.
 Only the “innards” of the prefab system need to be replaced–firebox, flue pipe, chase cover, and cap.

-Unfortunately, the firebox opening for the new system won’t necessarily be the same size opening as the old system which means that the facade may be effected around the firebox opening.
+Unfortunately, the firebox opening for the new system won’t necessarily be the same size opening as the old system which means that the facade may be affected around the firebox opening.